For Scholars

 The ARIT library in Istanbul focuses on Ottoman and Byzantine Studies and the American Board of Missions.
 In Ankara, the library collections focus on Mediterranean and Near Eastern Archaeology.
 ARIT helps visiting researchers access the many Turkish (and other) libraries, archives, museums, sites accessible to visiting researchers.
 ARIT also supports research in fields outside of Turkish studies when significant materials are held in institutions within the country (e.g. Ottoman Egypt, Islamic studies, World War I history, various archaeological fields).

-Eligibility: Greek nationals, including staff of the Ministry of Culture and Sport, doctoral candidates, and faculty members of Greek institutions of higher education.
+Eligibility: Greek nationals, including staff of the Ministry of Culture, doctoral candidates/graduate students, Ph.D. holders, and faculty members of Greek universities and research institutes.

 Duration: From two weeks to two months.